telerik/winforms-docs/scheduler/reminders/load-reminders.md

 {{endregion}}

->note When you load reminders you should first have the appointments loaded in __RadScheduler__ so the load mechanism can identify them and restore their reminders.
+>tip When you load reminders you should first have the appointments loaded in __RadScheduler__ so the load mechanism can identify them and restore their reminders.
 >

 You can load saved reminders into __RadScheduler__ is by calling the __LoadReminders__ method: